Wangor/EmojiStory/README.md

 ## Notes
 - Uses OpenAI Responses API with `gpt-5-nano` and JSON Schema to guarantee valid output.
 - Server validates with Zod before sending to the client.
+- Emoji actors and backgrounds can use any Unicode emoji.
+The `lib/assets` module contains example emoji with suggested default scales, but the model is free to infer real-world size relationships when new emoji are used.